 There are also endless ways to serve these plant-based burger patties.
 A bun or wrap is a delicious choice, but I also love crumbling these burgers over a large garden salad!
 Along with some honey mustard dressing, you have a tasty meal.

-Plant-based Burger Patties: Tips, Substitutions and Variations
+Plant-based Burger Patty Tips and Variations

 The biggest challenge with whole food plant-based burgers is a soft texture that leads to burgers falling apart when eating.
 Allowing the burgers to cool after baking is essential for them to firm fully.